 Phil grew up outside of Boston, Massachusetts, and received his bachelor's degree in physics from Emory University in 2013, where he investigated the physical aging of nano-confined polymer glasses in the presence of interfaces.
-He then spent several years as a software consultant in the Cloud Services group at IBM.
-He joined the Pritzker School of Molecular Engineering as a graduate student in 2016 and is now a National Science Foundation Graduate Research Fellow, co-advised by Professors Stuart Rowan and Juan de Pablo.
+He then spent several years as a software consultant at IBM.
+He joined the Pritzker School of Molecular Engineering as a graduate student in 2016, co-advised by Professors Stuart Rowan and Juan de Pablo.
+After completing his Ph.D. in 2020, he transitioned to his current role as a postdoctoral scholar in the de Pablo group.

 The physics of interlocking polymers.
 Complex polymer architectures such as polycatenanes and polyrotaxanes contain "mechanical" or "topological" bonds, which give rise to unique and unusual dynamics and can be exploited to create new materials with enhanced mechanical and thermal properties.
 Using theory and simulation, Rauscher studies the properties of these systems with the goal of designing new materials and guiding synthetic efforts.